xwl42/tp/docs/UserGuide.md

 set-week WEEK_NUMBER

 **Examples:**
-- `set-week 5` — Sets the current teaching week to Week 5.
+- Sets the current teaching week to Week 5: `set-week 5`.
-- `set-week 1` — Resets the current week to Week 1 at the start of a new semester.
+- Resets the current week to Week 1 at the start of a new semester: `set-week 1`.

 <box type="tip">